arttttt/SimpleMVI/docs/overview/configuration.md

 ## Notes

 1. Configuration is set globally for all Store instances.
-2. Main thread checks are always mandatory and cannot be disabled.
-3. In lenient mode (strictMode = false), errors will be logged if a logger is configured.
+2. In lenient mode (strictMode = false), errors will be logged if a logger is configured.
-4. The name `strictMode` follows common practice in Android and other platforms, where this term describes a mode with stricter checks.
+3. The name `strictMode` follows common practice in Android and other platforms, where this term describes a mode with stricter checks.
-5. If you need to create your own logger, implement the `Logger` interface with a single `log(message: String)` method.
+4. If you need to create your own logger, implement the `Logger` interface with a single `log(message: String)` method.
-6. All configuration settings are applied immediately and affect all future operations.
+5. All configuration settings are applied immediately and affect all future operations.